I work as a postdoctoral researcher at the Leverhulme Centre for Demographic Science of the University of Oxford, funded by the NWO Rubicon grant.

-I work as a Max Weber Postdoctoral Fellow at the Department of Political and Social Sciences of the European University Institute (EUI).
+Previously, I was a Max Weber Postdoctoral Fellow at the Department of Political and Social Sciences of the European University Institute (EUI).

-Before this, I worked as a PhD candidate at the Department of Sociology at Utrecht University and the Interuniversity Center for Social Science Theory and Methodology (ICS) graduate school.
-In my dissertation, I studied the role of the school environment in explaining educational inequality.
-Using twin methods, I examined whether school quality mitigates or exacerbates the influences of children's family background, gender, and genes.
+I obtained my PhD at the Department of Sociology at Utrecht University and the Interuniversity Center for Social Science Theory and Methodology (ICS) graduate school.
+In my dissertation, I investigated how schools, family background, and genetic factors work together to shape educational inequalities.

 My research interests include educational inequality, social stratification, gene-environment interactions, and quantitative methods.